Louie Dean Valencia-García

 - “Reinventing a Carnivalesque Public Sphere: (Re)imagining and (Re)drawing Madrid in the Long 1970s.”
 Commissioned chapter in The Punk Aesthetic in Comics, edited by Christopher Field, et al. Jefferson, NC: McFarland & Company, Accepted.
 Forthcoming.

 - “An Impulsive Teenager from the Future: Virtual Realities, Memory, and Imagining the Digital Future at the Turn of the Millennium.”
 In The Ages of the Flash: Essays on the Fastest Man Alive, edited by Joseph J. Darowski.
 Jefferson, NC: McFarland & Company, 2019.

 - “A League of Orphans and Single Parents: Making a Family in an Era of ‘Father Knows Best.’”
 In The Ages of the Justice League: Essays on America’s Greatest Superheroes in Changing Times, edited by Joseph J. Darowski.
 Jefferson, NC: McFarland & Company, March 2017.

 - “Truth, Justice and the American Way in Franco’s Spain.”
 In The Ages of Superman: Essays on the Man of Steel in Changing Times, edited by Joseph J. Darowski.
 Jefferson, NC: McFarland & Company, 2012.

-American Historical Association; Council for European Studies, Association for Spanish and Portuguese Historical Studies; Society for the History of Technology; Committee on Lesbian, Gay, Bisexual, and Transgender History; The Comics Studies Society (founding member)
+American Historical Association, the Council for European Studies, Association of Spanish and Portuguese Historical Association, International Bande Dessinée Society, Comics Studies Society (founding member), and the Committee on Lesbian, Gay, Bisexual & Transgender History (life member).